KeeganBruer/stylis-at-queries/ReadMe.md

 ## Usage

 ### Configure
-To use `stylis-at-queries` with styled-components, import and add it as a plugin to the StyleSheetManager when creating your styled-components theme:
+To integrate `stylis-at-queries` with styled-components, incorporate it as a plugin within the StyleSheetManager.
+During initialization, you have the flexibility to include theme configurations.
+This approach allows seamless access to theme settings in both the query processor and within styled components, ensuring cohesive styling across your application.

 ```javascript
 import { createGlobalStyle, StyleSheetManager } from 'styled-components';